tinymce/tinymce-cloud-wordpress/install-instructions/installation-steps.md

-# Installing TinyMCE PowerPaste
+# Installing TinyMCE (Cloud) PowerPaste

-The TinyMCE PowerPaste plugin is provided as a ZIP file named `powerpaste-wordpress.zip`.
+The TinyMCE (Cloud) PowerPaste plugin is provided as a ZIP file named `powerpaste4wordpresscloud_latest.zip`.
-You install this plugin (`powerpaste-wordpress.zip`) as you would install any other WordPress plugin.
+You install this plugin (`powerpaste4wordpresscloud_latest.zip`) as you would install any other WordPress plugin.
 Guidance for installing WordPress plugins may be found on https://wordpress.org/.

+## Enabling the TinyMCE (Cloud) PowerPaste plugin
+By default PowerPaste is enabled when you install and activate the TinyMCE PowerPaste (Cloud) plugin.
+You can modify the default settings of the plugin by visiting the TinyMCE (Cloud) PowerPaste plugin settings page in the WordPress Admin page.

+In the Settings area of the Admin page (`http://<your_wordpress_instance>/wp-admin/options-general.php`) you should now see a link for TinyMCE (Cloud) PowerPaste.
+Clicking this will take you to the settings for TinyMCE (Cloud) PowerPaste.

+## Obtaining Support
+If you have issues with the installation or use of this plugin please visit our support site at: http://support.ephox.com

+Please note that this site requires you to register prior to opening tickets so if you are a new Ephox customer start by signing up here:  https://support.ephox.com/registration

+## Troubleshooting your installation

 ### A Note on File Permissions
-In some operating systems you may find that the file permissions on the TinyMCE PowerPaste plugin folder (and/or files) won't allow WordPress to read the files.
+In some operating systems you may find that the file permissions on the TinyMCE (Cloud) PowerPaste plugin folder (and/or files) won't allow WordPress to read the files.
 This will manifest itself as the plugin not showing in the admin screen.
-If you see this issue make sure that "Everyone" can read the`powerpaste-wordpress` folder and all of its child files/folders.
+If you see this issue make sure that "Everyone" can read the`powerpaste-wordpress-cloud` folder and all of its child files/folders.

-## Enabling the TinyMCE PowerPaste plugin
-By default PowerPaste is enabled when you install and activate the TinyMCE PowerPaste plugin.
-You can modify the default settings of the plugin by visiting the TinyMCE PowerPaste plugin settings page in the WordPress Admin page.

-In the Settings area of the Admin page (`http://<your_wordpress_instance>/wp-admin/options-general.php`) you should now see a link for TinyMCE PowerPaste.
-Clicking this will take you to the settings for TinyMCE PowerPaste.

-## Confirm permissions on `wp-content/uploads` folder
+### Confirm permissions on `wp-content/uploads` folder

 ***The user (on your server) that runs all of the PHP scripts in this plugin needs write access to the `wp-content` folder for this plugin to function properly.***